YoubaImkf/nestjs-final-test/README.md

 - Docker Desktop installed (for using Dockerized databases)

 ### 🛠️ Setup
-1. Fork the repository to your GitHub account.
+1. Fork the repository to your GitHub account ;
-2. Clone the forked repository to your local machine.
+2. Clone the forked repository to your local machine ;
-3. Install dependencies using `npm ci`.
+3. Install dependencies using `npm ci`;
+4. Run the project using `npm run start:<db-management>:<windows?>` then check the link ✨http://localhost:3000/swagger✨ ;

 ### 🗃️ Database
 Two databases are containerized using Docker: